');

 About Genoa, NV

-Genoa is a small community in Nevada with a population of 1,231 residents.
-The median household income is $125,952 per year, which is above the national average.
-The median age in Genoa is 62.9 years.
+Genoa is a small town located in Nevada with a population of 1,231 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $125,952 per year, which is 68% above the national median of $75,149.
+The median age of 62.9 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Genoa Ranks in Nevada